 Heart Failure

-Heart failure occurs when the heart is unable to effectively pump an adequate amount of blood to meet the body’s requirements.
-Acute heart failure can develop suddenly and may be triggered by a heart attack, severe arrhythmias, or other conditions.
+Heart failure occurs when the heart is unable to pump enough blood to meet the body's needs.
+Acute heart failure can develop suddenly, often triggered by a heart attack, severe arrhythmias, or other conditions.

 Signs and Symptoms: